Run Control File¶

 Xonsh allows you to customize your shell behavior with run control files, called “xonshrc” files.
-These files are written either in the Xonsh language (a superset of Python) or in Python and are executed exactly once at startup, only when running in interactive mode.
+These files are written either in the Xonsh language (a superset of Python) or in Python and are executed exactly once at startup.

 The control file usually contains: